 Lialda delayed-release tablets should be taken with a meal.

-Do not crush, break, or chew a Lialda delayed-release tablet.
+Do not crush, break, or chew a delayed-release tablet.
 Swallow the tablet whole.

 Lialda can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are taking this medication.
+Tell any doctor who treats you that you are taking Lialda.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.